Fred Perry: 1936

 Perry beat Max Ellmer in the final of two Cannes championship titles (the Beau site event in March and the Cannes handicap tournament in April).
 Perry beat Ladislav Hecht in the final of the Czech championships in Prague in April.
-Perry beat Austin in straight sets in the final of the British hardcourt championships in Bournemouth in May to win his fifth consecutive British hardcourt title.
-His Wimbledon final triumph was a 6–1, 6–1, 6–0 victory over the German Baron Gottfried von Cramm which lasted less than 45 minutes.
+Perry beat Austin in straight sets in the final of the British Hard Court Championships in Bournemouth in May to win his fifth consecutive British hardcourt title.
+His final Wimbledon victory was a straight sets defeat of the German Baron Gottfried von Cramm which lasted less than 45 minutes and in which Perry only lost two games.
 It became the quickest final in the 20th century and the second shortest of all time.
-Perry had been able to pick up the information from the Wimbledon masseur that von Cramm had been treated for a groin strain and was as a result having difficulty moving wide on the forehand.
+Perry had learned from the Wimbledon masseur that von Cramm had suffered a groin strain which limited his ability to move wide on the forehand.
 Perry faced Budge in the final of the U.S. Championships.
 At 5-4 and 8–7 in the fifth set, Budge came within two points of victory at Deuce on Perry's serve.
 "Verging on victory, the pressure weighed heavily on the slightly built, elongated American, while Perry, an experienced campaigner, remained cool", according to Chicago Tribune.
 Perry won the fifth set 10-8 and with it his eighth and last Grand Slam singles title.

 In the Davis Cup, Perry led the Great Britain team to four consecutive victories from 1933 to 1936, with wins over France in 1933, the United States in 1934 and 1935, and Australia in 1936.
 Perry competed in a total of 20 Davis Cup matches, winning 34 of his 38 rubbers in singles, and 11 out of 14 in doubles.

 Perry was ranked World No. 1 amateur by A. Wallis Myers, Pierre Gillou, Ned Potter, The Times, Harry Hopman, "Austral" (R.M.
 Kidston), G.H.
 McElhone, Mervyn Weston (The Australasian) and Bill Tilden.

-Professional career
+Professional tennis career

 1937

 After three years as the world No. 1 tennis amateur player, Perry turned professional in late 1936.
 This led to his being virtually ostracised by the British tennis establishment.
 He made his professional debut on 6 January 1937 at the Madison Square Garden against the best professional player, Ellsworth Vines, winning in four sets.
 For the next two years he played lengthy tours against Vines.
 In 1937, they played 61 matches in the United States on their big tour, with Vines winning 32 and Perry 29.
 They then sailed to Britain, where they played a brief tour in UK and Ireland.
 Perry won the King George VI Coronation Cup over Vines.
 Perry won six matches out of nine in UK and Ireland, so Vines and Perry finished the year tied at 35 victories each.
 Ray Bowers ranked Perry and Vines joint no. 1 pros for 1937.